Tulsi Mala

 3. Protects from Negative Influences

-Tulsi mala acts as a shield against evil eye, black magic, and negative vibrations.
+Tulsi mala acts as a shield against the evil eye, black magic, and negative vibrations.
 It is said to protect the wearer from misfortunes and subtle energies that disturb inner peace.

 4. Supports Spiritual Practices